 Plastic-Free Packaging Resource Center

 Going plastic-free has some great ecological merits.
-However, it is by no means the only sustainable answer.
-In fact, we have seen some businesses embrace plastic-free packaging, only to end up with a new packaging solution that is less environmentally friendly.
-If you're exploring the transition to plastic free packaging, we hope this article helps you consider the many important angles to this decision, so you can make the right one for your company, your customers and the planet.
-Click here to read the article.
+But it's not the only sustainable answer.
+In fact, we've seen businesses embrace plastic-free packaging only to end up with a solution that's less eco-friendly.
+This article discusses many important angles to this decision, so you can make the right one for your company, your customers, and the planet.

 You've made the decision to go plastic-free...now what?
-This articles helps you set your packaging philosophy, estimate the cost of this transition and get you organized.
-Click here to read the article.
+This articles helps you set your packaging philosophy, estimate the cost of this transition, and get you organized!

-Many companies that are going plastic-free are currently using Poly Mailers as their main shipping solution.
-Finding a plastic free alternative for poly mailers is therefore the first place to start.
-This article explores different paper-based packaging options and highlights different functional features to look for when finding the right solution for your business.
-Click here to read the article.
+Many companies going plastic-free are currently using poly mailers as their main shipping solution.
+So finding a plastic-free alternative for mailers is a great first place to start.
+This article explores different paper-based packaging options and highlights different functional features to look for when finding the right solution for your business

-Clear poly bags are often used as inner protection for a product, and are particularly common for apparel.
-They are often used to individually package goods items before shipping them to third party fulfillment centers.
-Finally, they are frequently used by manufacturers - especially overseas factories - who are packaging and shipping goods to US-based brands.
-Finding plastic-free alternatives can be difficult, and often requires changes to your operations and how you work with your vendors.
-This article provides different options and highlights the pros and cons of each.
-Click here to read the article.
+Clear poly bags are often used as inner protection for a product, for apparel, for individually packaged goods before shipping to a third party fulfillment center, and by manufacturers - especially overseas - to pack and ship goods to US-based brands.
+Finding plastic-free alternatives can be difficult, often requiring changes to your operations.
+Here are different options along with the pros and cons.

-Stickers and labels are often a "hidden" source of plastic.
-Often, stickers and labels are made of BOPP, a type of flexible plastic.
-Additionally, traditional release liners are made with paper that is coated with silicone (a type of plastic).
-These liners are therefore not plastic-free and they are not recyclable with any curbside or local programs.
-This article talks through how to transition your labels and stickers to plastic-free.
-Click here to read the article.
+Stickers and labels are often a hidden source of plastic.
+Stickers and labels are often made of BOPP, a type of flexible plastic.
+Traditional release liners are made with paper coated with silicone (a type of plastic).
+These are therefore not plastic-free and not recyclable with curbside or local programs.
+Learn how to transition your labels and stickers to plastic-free.